Non-Residential Learning Communities

 Communication majors come together to participate in activities, assignments, career preparation, and reflection to help students make the most of their study of Communication.
 Students will have an opportunity to engage with faculty, staff, and alumni who provide interesting perspectives about opportunities available to you in this exciting field.

-Director: Joel Nebres
+Instructor: Joel Nebres

 English